Saturday, 7th May 2022 08:16 by Tim Whelan

 Arsenal moved out of Highbury after 93 years of playing at their old stadium, as the cramped site meant that in the all-seater era they could never expand it’s capacity to meet the demand for tickets, so in 2006 they moved into the Emirates.
 The whole project cost £390m, but this included the conversion of Highbury into residential accommodation, and the sale of these flats has helped to offset a lot of their huge outlay.

-With 60,383 seats on offer they have enjoyed a huge increase in their matchday revenues since the new stadium opened.
-For Premier League games away fans get an allocation of 3,000 in the lower tier of the South East corner, but this can be increased for cup games.
-Last time we were been given approximately 8,000 seats for the FA Cup tie game, but this time it’s been reduced to 5,200.
+With 60,383 seats on offer, they have enjoyed a huge increase in their matchday revenues since the new stadium opened.
+For Premier League games away fans get an allocation of 3,000 in the lower tier of the South East corner, and inevitably ours sold out as soon as it went on sale.
+They cost £30 for adults, with under 16s at £10 and other concessions at £16.
+It seems that you would have to be an Arsenal member to get a ticket for any of the home stands.

-As far as the facilities are concerned, the seats are padded seats and plenty of leg room, but the lower tier of the stadium is quite shallow so the view isn’t that good in the front rows of that section.
-Also the concourse is disappointingly narrow for a new stadium, though it does offer a wide selection of scoff at the usual vastly inflated London prices.
+As far as the facilities are concerned, the seats are padded seats and plenty of legroom, but the lower tier of the stadium is quite shallow so the view isn’t that good in the front rows of that section.
+Also, the concourse is disappointingly narrow for a new stadium, though it does offer a wide selection of scoff, and alcohol is usually available.

 Some of this rubbish came from www.footballgroundguide.com